-Shareholders are generally not liable for the acts or omissions or debts of the company as the liability of shareholders is limited to the amounts yet to be paid on their shares.
+Shareholders are generally not liable for the acts or omissions or debts of the company as the liability of shareholders is limited to the amount unpaid on their shares.
 In the case of an unlimited company, the liability of members for the debts of the company is unlimited.
 The company is a separate legal personality from its members.
 However, the courts may lift the corporate veil where a company is a mere sham or is being used as a tool to perpetuate illegality.